 CrossFit then becomes something more.
 It's not just, "How can I get a PR in my clean and jerk?" but "How can I make my community, my part of the world, a better place?"

-"CrossFit was the glue that connected teens with potentially higher SAT scores."
+glue that connected teens with potentially higher SAT scores."